salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 To retrieve multiple metadata components, either use multiple --metadata <name> flags or use a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
 The same syntax applies to --source-dir.

+When retrieving metadata matching a pattern, a `.*` pattern is treated literally since certain metadata can be referenced that way within a manifest.

 # examples

 - Retrieve all remote changes from your default org: